FaserF/hassio-addons/wordpress/README.md

 The most popular publication platform on the Web.

-Wordpress is open-source software you can use to create a beautiful website, blog, or app.
+WordPress is open-source software you can use to create a beautiful website, blog, or app.

 This add-on brings Wordpress to Home Assistant, allowing you to host your own website directly on your Home Assistant instance.